Theme

 What readers may want to review

-Which deployment path fits best: hosted API, local vLLM, SGLang, or another self-hosted route.
+Which deployment path matches: hosted API, local vLLM, SGLang, or another self-hosted route.

 How the model performs on the specific document types in view, especially tables, formulas, scans, and code-heavy files.